 My research interests are principally in the philosophy of mind and perception, and secondarily in metaphysics.
 The areas that I am most interested in are as follows:

 - Temporal experience and the relation between temporal experience and the metaphysics of time.
-I recently finished a book on this (see above).
 I am interested in all aspects of the current philosophical debates concerning temporal experience, whether or not they are related to the metaphysics of time.

 - The nature of concepts/modes of presentation/mental files.
 I wrote my PhD thesis on this topic, and have recently returned to it to write a couple of articles.
 These concern what it takes for two people to think of an object under the same mode of presentation, and about the correct metaphysics for 'atomistic' accounts of concepts, including the 'mental files' framework.

 - Emergent properties and 'new Zeno' phenomena.
 I hold that there are logically possible ontologically emergent properties that do not face problems of downward causation, though I do not think that actual mental properties are among them.
-My interest in this topic arises partly from an interest in supertasks and the so-called 'new Zeno' phenomena, about which I have also written in a more light-hearted way.
+My interest in this topic arises partly from a minor interest in supertasks and the so-called 'new Zeno' phenomena, about which I have also written in a more light-hearted way.